TedWhi/DevOps-Course-Starter/README.md

 **Please note that after installing poetry you may need to restart VSCode and any terminals you are running before poetry will be recognised.**

+### Docker

+To run the app in a Docker container, you will also need a [Docker installation](https://docs.docker.com/engine/install/) and to have a [Docker Hub account](https://app.docker.com/signup?).

 ## Dependencies

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from your preferred shell: